 - Grading scheme

-- Your grade will be based on your attendance to lectures and X-hours, and performance on eight weekly homework sets, two midterms, and a final.
+- Your grade will be based on nine weekly homework sets, two midterms, and a final.

 - Exam Schedule

-- Assigned on Friday afternoons and due by 11.59pm the following Thursday.
+- Assigned on Wednesday afternoons and due by 11.59pm the following Tuesday.
 You submit homework via canvas.
+The first homework goes out on September 14.

 - For homework collaboration policy, see the section below on Academic Integrity